vpalmisano/webrtcperf/docs/config.md

 *Default*: `true`

 ## pageLogFilter
-If set, only the logs with the matching text will be printed on console.
+If set, only the logs with the matching text will be printed on the console.
 Regexp string allowed.

 *Type*: `string`

 *Default*: `""`

 ## pageLogPath
-If set, page console logs will be saved on the selected file path.
+If set, the page console logs will be saved on the selected file path.

 *Type*: `string`

+*Default*: `""`

+## enableBrowserLogging
+It enables the Chromium browser logging for the specified session indexes.
+It requires the page log path option to be set.

+*Type*: `index`

 *Default*: `""`